ZEISS Research Award

 The ZEISS Research Award is the successor to the Carl Zeiss Research Award and was conferred for the first time in 2016.
 It carries on the idea of the Carl Zeiss Research Award, which has thus far been presented by the Ernst Abbe Fund within the Donors' Association for the Promotion of Sciences and Humanities in Germany.

 The ZEISS Research Award will now be presented and sponsored exclusively by ZEISS.
 The award will honor outstanding achievements in international research.
-Many of the 26 awardwinners have gone on to receive other important distinctions, and four of them have even won the Nobel Prize.
+Many of the 26 award winners have gone on to receive other important distinctions, and four of them have even won the Nobel Prize.

 Prize money of EUR 40,000 has been allocated to the award.

 The awards were presented during the ZEISS Symposium “Optics in the Quantum World“ on 18 April 2018 at the ZEISS Forum in Oberkochen.
+Go to press release.

-Tobias Kippenberg, Professor at the Laboratory of Photonics and Quantum Measurements at the École Polytechnique Fédérale de Lausanne (EPFL), is a pioneer in the field of resonator optomechanics and microresonator-based optical frequency combs.
+Professor at the Laboratory of Photonics and Quantum Measurements at the École Polytechnique Fédérale de Lausanne (EPFL), is a pioneer in the field of resonator optomechanics and microresonator-based optical frequency combs.
 His research has demonstrated that, by using microresonators – which can confine light in an extremely small space and guide it – the faint forces exerted by light rays can be used to measure and cool mechanical movements in the quantum regime.
-This means, for instance, that high-precision sensors can be developed to measure mechanical movements that are many orders of magnitude more precise than the currently available position sensors.
+This means, for instance, that high-precision sensors can be developed to measure mechanical movements that are several orders of magnitude more precise than the currently available position sensors.
 They are sensitive enough to even measure the quantum mechanic “absolute zero” fluctuations of a mechanical object.

-Jean-Pierre Wolf, Professor at the Biophotonics Institute at the University of Geneva, was honored for this groundbreaking application of ultra-short, ultra-intense laser pulses in researching the earth’s atmosphere.
+Professor at the Biophotonics Institute at the University of Geneva, was honored for his groundbreaking application of ultra-short, ultra-intense laser pulses in researching the earth’s atmosphere.
 His research makes it possible to find out more about pollutants in the earth’s atmosphere and potentially control lightning and condensation in clouds.
 This could even make it possible to prevent extreme weather.
 The focus of his research efforts has been on the applications of ultra-short spectroscopy for biological, medical and environmental research.

 The ZEISS Research Award and the Carl Zeiss Award for Young Researchers were presented at the ZEISS Symposium “Optics in the Digital World” on 23 June 2016.

 The winners of the ZEISS Research Award 2016 are Fedor Jelezko and Jörg Wrachtrup.
-They have been honored for their outstanding work on quantum technology with optically addressable spins in diamond
+They have been honored for their outstanding work on quantum technology with optically addressable spins in diamond.

 Diamonds are the focus of the research conducted by Wrachtrup and Jelezko.
 The researchers deliberately integrate foreign atoms into the diamond lattice.
 The resulting artificial defects in diamond are very effectively shielded against influences from the surrounding area.
 This makes it possible to observe their quantum states, for which extremely complex apparatus is normally required, even under ambient conditions.
 These can then be used to process information extremely quickly or transfer it in a way that it cannot be intercepted (“quantum cryptography”).